by Rachel L. Richardson

 • This summer, Valbridge offices across the country hosted 11 interns in the second cohort of the Valbridge Scholars program.

-• The internship included hands-on training, weekly presentations, a Capstone project, and a memorable Summit trip hosted by the South Louisiana office.
+• The internship included hands-on training, weekly presentations, a Capstone project, and a memorable Summit trip.

 • This year’s group of interns enthused about the program and the Summit trip, sharing their key takeaways and appreciation for what they learned and the connections they’ve made.

-The following interns were hosted at these offices during the program:
+The following interns were hosted at Valbridge offices during the program:

 Experiencing New Orleans at the Scholars’ Summit

 While the first cohort visited San Antonio for their Summit, this group headed down to the Big Easy for an unforgettable, whirlwind of a trip.
-Here, the interns toured local enterprises where developers, business operators, and our very own Arthur “Art” Schwertz, MAI, presented on commercial real estate and appraisal.
+Here, the interns toured local enterprises where developers, business operators, presented on commercial real estate and appraisal.

 • Bear Cheezem, VP of Woodward Interests, who shared about the development of Vue Orleans, a 360°, interactive way to experience the Crescent City from the vantage of the Four Seasons Hotel New Orleans (which the interns traveled to by streetcar, down the historic Canal Street);